jbcodeforce/shift_left_utils/docs/command.md

 * `--parallel / --no-parallel`: By default the deployment will deploy the pipeline in parallel.
 This flag will deploy the pipeline in parallel.  [default: no-parallel]
 * `--max-thread INTEGER`: The maximum number of threads to use when deploying the pipeline in parallel.  [default: 1]
 * `--pool-creation / --no-pool-creation`: By default the deployment will not create a compute pool per table.
 This flag will create a pool.  [default: no-pool-creation]
+* `--version TEXT`: The default version to use, at the table level for modified flink statements.
+But when set the tool will increasing existing version in SQL.
+Example of string is &#x27;_v2&#x27;.
+Only used if table_list_file_name is provided.
 * `--help`: Show this message and exit.

 ### `pipeline build-execution-plan`